Article

 Employer actions now

-Review your employment contracts and consider whether any proposed changes could be implemented now.
-The starting point should be to seek amendments to contracts with employees’ consent.
-Where this isn’t possible, and changes relate to pay, holiday or hours, employers could consider fire and rehire until the ERA comes into effect.
+Review your employment contracts and consider whether any proposed changes could be implemented now, before the new rules take effect.
+The starting point should always be to seek amendments to contracts with employees’ consent.
+Where this isn’t possible, and changes relate to restricted terms such as pay, holiday or hours, employers could consider fire and rehire before the ERA provisions come into force — but this window is genuinely time-limited, and any programme of contractual change should be started well in advance to complete before 1 January 2027.

 The Houses of Parliament